danilolapegna/spotify-searcher/README.md

 This is the list of the "limitations" I'm aware of and that were kept as such as a matter of simplicity and to have this done within a reasonable amount of time.
 By the way there's also no reason to believe these feats won't be added in future.

-- For now my Rx client/library only supports json bodies as a MediaType, so different kind of media (simply by adding more values and converters to the enum), like images or video, can be added in future.
+- For now my Rx client/library only supports json bodies as a MediaType, so different kind of media (simply by adding more values and converters to the enum), like images or video, can be added in future to the `BodyType` `enum class`.

 - Some pagination, maybe with lazy loading, could be added to the main search in order to add a few more results per string.
 By the way, as far as I could see, for now, a reasonable set of relevant results is always displayed.